stefanzweifel/php-changelog-updater/README.md

 ### `--release-date`
 **Required.** The date the latest version has been released.
 The value will be used in the release heading.

 ### `--path-to-changelog`
-Default `CHANGELOG.md`.
+Defaults to `CHANGELOG.md`.
 Path to CHANGELOG.md file.

 ### `--write`
 Optional.
 Write the changes to `CHANGELOG.md` or to the value of `--path-to-changelog`.